dichiban/dichiban.github.io/_posts/2024-07-24-binary-operations.md

 - The 3 LSB in the image above can be used to add data to the image without affecting how the image looks to the human eye

+{% picture jpt-webp images/binary_operations/red_192.ppm %}

+- Above picture represents a red 500 x 100 red image where every pixel is between 192 0 0 (11000000 0000000 0000000) and 255 0 0

+- You can start to see some artifacts in the data as the more data you store

 <h3>FAQ</h3>

 <h4>Why is there even and odd parity?</h4>